 Should platform-based workers be classified as self-employed or employees?

-The following quote from Lukas Biewald, founder of the Figure Eight platform, describes the employment model of the sharing economy with chilling accuracy:
+The following quote from Lukas Biewald, founder of the Appen platform, describes the employment model of the sharing economy with chilling accuracy:

 “Before the internet, it would be really difficult to find someone, sit them down for ten minutes and get them to work for you, and then fire them after those ten minutes.
 But with technology you can actually find them, pay them the tiny amount of money, and then get rid of them after you don't need them anymore."

 The new forms of work on digital platforms use workers like objects that provide a never-ending flow of work.
 This is conveyed by the illustration and the headline "Workers on tap" which appeared on the cover of the January 2015 edition of The Economist.